NEWS

 Commissioners Meghan Moyer and Vince Jones-Dixon, however, voted no on Brim-Edwards’ motion to delay the reading—essentially voting to scrap the discussion entirely.

+Moyer’s “no” vote was informed by a lack of confidence in the process.
 “I strongly want an advisory board that will look at both the economic stability long term and what is the right tax structure,” Moyer said.
 “But that conversation cannot be void from the policy and implementation and the goals of universality of the program.”

-Jones Dixon also voted no, though he did not provide an explanation for his reasoning.
+Jones-Dixon also voted no, though he did not provide an explanation for his reasoning.

 “I was happy to make the motion today and have the commission accept it that we will be taking a comprehensive look at not just indexing but the programmatic elements and the sustainability of the revenue to ensure that we reach universal preschool,” Brim-Edwards tells WW.
 “I think that’s the right step to take.”